pradipppatil1/userAuthNAuthZService/ServiceDiscovery.md

-# ☁️ Comprehensive Revision Notes: Microservices & Spring Cloud
+# Service Discovery: Microservices & Spring Cloud

 This document summarizes the key concepts of microservices architecture, focusing on inter-service communication, load balancing, and **Service Discovery** using **Spring Cloud** and **Netflix Eureka**.